List of Coronation Street characters introduced in 2021: Stu Carpenter

 Stu Carpenter, played by Bill Fellows, made his first appearance on the 6 October 2021.
 Stu was introduced as a homeless man who Corey Brent (Maximus Evans) gives his backpack to following his murder of Seb Franklin (Harry Visinoni).
-Nina Lucas (Mollie Gallagher) and Asha Alahan (Tanisha Gorey) ask him about the backpack and he later gives them blood-stained clothing from the backpack belonging to Corey, which allows Corey to be charged with Seb's murder.
-He tells this proudly to Kelly Neelan (Millie Gibson), who he finds to be homeless, unaware that she had an involvement in.
+Nina Lucas (Mollie Gallagher) and Asha Alahan (Tanisha Gorey) ask him about the backpack and he later gives them bloodstained clothing from the backpack belonging to Corey, which allows Corey to be charged with Seb's murder.
+He tells this proudly to Kelly Neelan (Millie Gibson), who he finds to be homeless, unaware that she had an involvement in the murder.
 He encounters Yasmeen Metcalfe (Shelley King), who contributed heavily to a local soup kitchen and also offers Stu a job as a chef in Speed Daal.
 However, one day when Stu was at Speed Daal, Zeedan Nazir (Qasim Akhtar) unaware Stu was in the building, allowed his brothers-in-law in to start a fire in the restaurant as part of an insurance scam imposed by his blackmailing and threatening father-in-law Hashim Elamin (Vincent Ebrahim).
 Stu attempted to put the fire out, but was overcome by the smoke and left unconscious.
-He was rescued by Zeedan, but remained in critical condition in Weatherfield General.
+He was rescued by Zeedan, but remained in critical condition in Weatherfield General Hospital.
 For a time, Stu was the prime suspect for starting the fire, albeit accidentally, though he swore he was innocent of the charge.
 When Hashim died suddenly of a heart attack, Zeedan was able to point the finger of blame at Hashim and Stu was exonerated.
 Yasmeen, who had strongly believed Stu was guilty, felt beholden to him for her mistrust and offered him a room at 6 Coronation Street.